3 Ingredient Quick Vegan Mascarpone- No Cashews, No Tofu!

 Why not just use tofu?

 I’ve tried to use tofu (both firm tofu and silken tofu) for a homemade vegan cream cheese and a homemade mascarpone.
 Personally, I really didn’t like the texture, and I felt it did taste of soy.
-For some reason, the acid must neutralize the soy flavor, and the mascarpone does NOT taste of soy.
+However, previously, I did use soy milk for this recipe.
+And for some reason, the acid must neutralize the soy flavor, and the mascarpone does NOT taste of soy.
 A bonus!

-Additionally, if my home bakers feel called to, you can even use your own homemade soy milk- how lovely would that be?!
+Additionally, if my home bakers feel called to, you can even use your own homemade pea milk or soy milk- how lovely would that be?!
 Everything from scratch!

 How to use this vegan mascarpone: